Trade Capture Report and Notifications

 - Subscriptions continue to send trade messages to the user on an ongoing basis; there is no end date time.

-Trades are available from CME STP for 31 business days prior, based on trade date.
+Trades are available from CME STP for 31 calendar days, including the current date, based on trade date.

 If a trade is corrected during this cycle, that trade will reflect the most recent information with a new transaction date and time.